IshaanDesai/coupled-heat-conduction/README.md

     <img src="https://img.shields.io/github/license/IshaanDesai/coupled-heat-conduction.svg" alt="GNU LGPL license">
 </a>

 This code solves a two-scale heat conduction model using the finite element library Nutils.
-A micro grain scale model is coupled with a macro Darcy scale model using the coupling library preCICE.
+A micro scale model is coupled with a macro (Darcy) scale model using the coupling library preCICE.
 This code is developed as part of the [SimTech PN5-9 project](https://www.simtech.uni-stuttgart.de/exc/research/pn/pn5/pn5-9/) at the University of Stuttgart.
-The macro code is `macro-heat-cond.py` and the micro code is `micro-sims/micro-heat-cond-circular.py`.
+The macro code is `macro-heat-cond.py` and the micro code is `micro_sim/micro_heat_circular.py`.
 Both the codes can be run as single physics problems.
 For coupled problems the micro problems are managed via a `micro-manager.py` script.
 The macro problem and micro manager are configured via JSON files.

 ## Dependencies